 CAPILANO UNIVERSITY COURSE OUTLINE

-Term: FALL 2014 Course No. MATH 105
+Term: FALL 2015 Course No. MATH 105

-Course: PRECALCULUS MATHEMATICS Credits: 3.0
+Course: PRECALCULUS MATHEMATICS - MODELLING OUR WORLD Credits: 4.0

-Instructor: TBA
+Instructor: TBA Office: Tel: email: website:

-COURSE FORMAT: Three hours of class time, plus an additional hour of supplemental activity delivered through on-line or other activities for a 15 week semester, which includes two weeks for final exams.
+COURSE FORMAT: 4.5 hours of class time (which includes1.5 hours of workshop/lab activities), plus an additional hour of supplemental activity delivered through on-line or other activities for a 15 week semester, which includes two weeks for final exams.

-PREREQUISITES: Math Placement Test (MPT); or Precalculus 11 with a minimum "A" grade; or Precalculus 12 with a minimum "C+" grade; or MATH 096 with a minimum "C-" grade; or BMTH 044 with a minimum "B" grade.
+PREREQUISITES: Math Placement Test (MPT); or Precalculus 11 with a minimum "A" grade; or Precalculus 12 with a minimum "C+" grade; or MATH 096 or MATH 097 with a minimum "C-" grade; or BMTH 044 with a minimum "B" grade.